radijsdude/Larticles/README.md

 Please tell me if something goes wrong.
 I've run this for days without crashes and other errors.

-Some problems i have in making this a .exe: in Pygame.py i start a subprocess of Create_random_larticles.py, when using pyinstaller to compile to a .exe, this file will not be converted since the only way i know is to start the subprocess with an os command 'python Create_random_larticles.py' the seperate process is needed to save alot of framerate. so if someone knows how to fix this so i can make it into an exe.
+Fixed: Some problems i have in making this a .exe: in Pygame.py i start a subprocess of Create_random_larticles.py, when using pyinstaller to compile to a .exe, this file will not be converted since the only way i know is to start the subprocess with an os command 'python Create_random_larticles.py' the seperate process is needed to save alot of framerate. so if someone knows how to fix this so i can make it into an exe.
 There is also sometimes a random doubling of framerate and I have no idea what is causing this.

+Fix:
+compile create_random_larticles.py to an .exe then in pygame.py subprocess call create_random_larticles.exe instead of .py and then compile pygame.py